ValeriaLG/FairfaxTailorsMobile/README.md

 1. Navigate to the root FairfaxTailors folder through command line
 2. Type "**expo start**" on the command line on your computer
 3. Scan the qr code with your mobile device (within the expo app if android and within the camera app if iPhone)

+### How To Publish
+To be able to demo the application remotely without needing a computer or having it in the app store:
+1. Navigate to the root FairfaxTailors folder through command line
+2. Type "**expo start**" in the command line window
+3. In a new command line window, type "**expo publish**"